linjw16/fractcam/README.md

 ## FracTCAM

-This implementation of FracTCAM by linjw is only used for masked match.
+This implementation of FracTCAM by linjw is used for masked match in IP layer forwarding.